Supporting Industrial Transformation Through the C4+ Initiative

-The African Export-Import Bank (Afreximbank) has renewed its commitment to advancing Africa’s cotton value chain, pledging continued support for the transformation of raw cotton into finished textiles and garments through its involvement in the C4+ initiative.
+The African Export-Import Bank (Afreximbank) has renewed its commitment to strengthening Africa’s cotton value chain, pledging continued support for transforming raw cotton into finished textiles and garments under the C4+ initiative.

-Speaking at the opening of a two-day Steering Committee meeting of the Partenariat pour le Coton (PPC) at Afreximbank Headquarters in Cairo, Kanayo Awani, Executive Vice President for Intra-African Trade and Export Development, emphasized the bank’s dedication to building a modern, integrated cotton-textile-garment (CTG) industry in Africa.
+During the opening of a two-day Steering Committee meeting of the Partenariat pour le Coton (PPC) held at Afreximbank Headquarters in Cairo, Kanayo Awani, Executive Vice President for Intra-African Trade and Export Development, reaffirmed the bank’s dedication to building a modern, integrated cotton-textile-garment (CTG) industry across the continent.

-The PPC, a global platform aimed at supporting value addition in developing countries’ cotton sectors, is initially focused on the C4+ countries — Benin, Burkina Faso, Chad, Mali, and Côte d’Ivoire.
-Awani highlighted that cotton already contributes between 45–60% of GDP and foreign exchange earnings in some of these nations, signaling a significant opportunity for growth and transformation.
+The PPC, a global platform focused on adding value to cotton in developing nations, currently prioritises the C4+ countries — Benin, Burkina Faso, Chad, Mali, and Côte d’Ivoire.
+Awani noted that in some of these countries, cotton contributes between 45% and 60% of GDP and foreign exchange earnings, underscoring the sector’s vast potential for economic transformation.

 “By working with strategic partners, Afreximbank is committed to helping establish competitive textile and garment industries across Africa to support the African Union’s Agenda 2063 and the United Nations Sustainable Development Goals,” Awani stated.

-She pointed to major challenges revealed in a recent Steering Committee study, including low cotton yields, limited processing capacity, infrastructure weaknesses, global market fluctuations, and climate change impacts—all of which must be addressed for Africa to become a global player in the cotton industry.
+Awani also outlined critical challenges identified in a recent Steering Committee study, including low cotton yields, limited processing capacity, infrastructure constraints, global market fluctuations, and climate change impacts.
+Overcoming these hurdles, she said, is essential for Africa to secure a stronger position in the global cotton industry.

 - Project preparation funding